UN says Yemen’s warring parties agree to renew truce

 He said he will mediate talks between the warring parties to solidify the new truce, and to eventually reach a political settlement to end the conflict.

+President Joe Biden welcomed the renewal of the truce and stressed that ending the war in Yemen has been a priority of his administration.
+“I urge all parties to move expeditiously towards a comprehensive and inclusive peace process.
+Our diplomacy will not rest until a permanent settlement is in place,” he said.

-The fighting erupted in 2014 when Iran-backed Houthi rebels descended from their northern enclave and took over the capital of Sanaa, forcing the internationally recognized government to flee.
+The fighting erupted in 2014 when the Houthi rebels descended from their northern enclave and took over the capital of Sanaa, forcing the internationally recognized government to flee into exile in Saudi Arabia.
 A Saudi-led coalition entered the war in early 2015 to try to restore the government to power.

-The provisions of the original truce included reopening the roads around the besieged city of Taiz, establishing two commercial flights a week between Sanaa and Jordan and Egypt, and also allowing 18 vessels carrying fuel into the port of Hodeida.
-Both Sanaa and Hodeida are controlled by the rebels.
+The conflict eventually descended into a proxy war between Saudi Arabia and Iran.
+The war has killed over 150,000 people, including over 14,500 civilians, and created one of the worst humanitarian crises in the world.

+In his statement, Biden also lauded the Saudi government for what he said reflected “courageous leadership” in endorsing and implementing the U.N.-led truce.
+Hi remarks came as overriding U.S. strategic interests in oil and security have recently pushed the administration to rethink the arms-length stance that Biden pledged to take with the Saudis as a candidate for the White House.
+Biden’s initial position was provoked by the 2018 killing and dismemberment of U.S.-based journalist Jamal Khashoggi, a critic of the de facto Saudi ruler Prince Mohammed bin Salman.

+Later Thursday, the Yemeni government’s presidential council expressed its support for the U.N. envoy’s efforts and reiterated that that Houthis must be prompted to re-open roads around Taiz, according to the state-run SABA news agency.

+In a statement, Mahdi al-Mashat, head of the Houthis supreme political council which runs rebel-held areas, said that the Houthis decided to “respond positively” to the U.N. envoy’s push to renew the truce in order “to alleviate the suffering” of the Yemeni people, and to allow more time for the implementation of all provisions included in the original cease-fire agreement.

-In recent weeks, commercial flights have resumed from Yemen’s capital, Sanaa, and fuel shipments have arrived.
-However, the opening the roads around Taiz remains a contested issue.
+In recent weeks, commercial flights have resumed from Sanaa, and fuel shipments have arrived.
+However, the opening of the roads around Taiz remains a contested issue.
 Both sides have yet to agree on a framework for lifting the blockade on the key city.

-Fighting, airstrikes and bombardment have subsided during the truce, which started in early April, and the rebels have ceased their cross-border attacks on Saudi Arabia and the United Arab Emirates, the two pillars of the Saudi-led coalition.
+Fighting, airstrikes and bombardment have subsided since the truce first started in early April, and the rebels have ceased their cross-border attacks on Saudi Arabia and the United Arab Emirates, the two pillars of the Saudi-led coalition.

-Yemen’s war has killed over 150,000 people, including over 14,500 civilians.
-It has created now one of the worst humanitarian crises in the world.

 Many Yemenis and observers point to the fact that fighting has been reduced, but not completely stopped.
 According to the Norwegian humanitarian group, the original truce resulted in a more than 50% drop in the number of civilian casualties in the first month.